neilramaswamy/structured-streaming/docs/guides/stateful/deduplication.md

 Data sources frequently have duplicate records.
 Duplication occurs because many data systems only have _at-least-once_ guarantees, which means that the same record may be present multiple times in the same stream.
 For example, a web server might be trying to send a log to a database cluster.
 If that web server has a retry mechanism that isn't idempotent, that record could be produced and written multiple times.

-You can pass the columns on which you want to deduplicate to one of the following deduplication methods provided by Structured Streaming.

 ## Deduplication methods